kaazing/gateway/README.md

 # About this Project

-The Gateway is a network gateway created to provide a single access point for real-time web based protocol elevation load balancing, clustering, and security.
+The Gateway is a network gateway created to provide a single access point for real-time web based protocol elevation that supports load balancing, clustering, and security management.
 It is designed to be the to provide scalable and secure bidirectional event-based communication over the web; on every platform, browser, and device.

 A set of client APIs are provided in the following repos.